Adam Cherrington is a convicted felon who did hard time for duct taping 6.6 pounds of nose candy to his body and trying to smuggle it into Australia.

 Q: TheInvisibleAffiliate.com sells his entire system for only $67 now?

 A: That’s what Adam wants you to think.
 In reality, it’s probably a handful of dusty videos and sloppy PDFs, peppered with plugs for the expensive stuff you actually need to become a super affiliate like him.
 The $67 price tag lets Adam recoup his ad spend – and it’s cheap enough that most people won’t bother Googling him.
-Say what you want, but the man isn’t dumb.
+The guy is one greasy little weasel.

 Q: What’s the word on Trustpilot about this guy?

 A: There isn’t one.
 No listing.
 Not that it’d help.
 You know that moment when you realize your parents’ “saggy old friends” were actually just 33?
-Yeah, same thing when you figure out 5-star Trustpilot reviews are mostly bots, bribes, and new students who haven’t done squat yet – drowning out the few, honest, 1-star reviews.
-I’ve seen gurus sued by the FTC for fraud who still hold an “Excellent” rating.
+Yeah, same thing when you figure out 5-star Trustpilot reviews are mostly bots, bribes, and students who haven’t done squat yet – completely drowning out the few honest 1-star reviews.
+I’ve seen gurus sued by the FTC for fraud who still hold a “Great” or “Excellent” rating.
+See: Lucas Lee-Tyson and Ozzie Blessed of Growth Cave.
+See: the Mikkelsen twins from Publishing.com.
 Trustpilot’s a joke.

 Q: What about the Better Business Bureau?

 A: The BBB listing for Cherrington Media, LLC oughta be roped off with yellow caution tape.
-Complaints are flooding in faster than Adam’s crew can hit “ignore,” exposing his sketchy business practices.
-It’s gotten so bad they’re stuck in NR (No Rating) status until the Triple B can wade through the mess and figure out just how deep the rabbit hole goes.
+Complaints are flooding in faster than Adam’s crew can hit “ignore,” shining a light on his sketchy business practices.
+They’re currently sitting at a D+ rating – which, to be fair, is probably the highest grade Adam’s ever gotten.

 Q: Do you have a legit alternative that won’t take my wallet, my dignity, and the last shred of my credit score?

 A: Yes, but.
-Adam sold you on a Swedish model with blonde hair, blue eyes, and knockers so big that all’s you could think about was laying your head on her milk shelf.
+Adam sold you on a Swedish model with blonde hair, blue eyes, and knockers so big you fantasized about taking a nap on her milk shelf.
 Whereas, this business is more like a 55-year-old truck stop waitress with a raspy voice and type 2 diabetes.
 But at least it’s honest.
 Watch this video.